 There is no guarantee that the benefits listed here will not change.

-- Benefits may be added, deleted, or changed upon notice to the group and/or contract holder and/or participant or as required according to federal or state laws. - Some mandated benefits or other plan provisions may be required or unavailable based on the size of the group. - At the time of renewal, if your group changes size, it may result in loss of a benefit that is currently available, or inclusion of a benefit not currently available.
+Benefits be added, deleted, or changed upon notice to the contract holder and/or participant or as required according to federal or state laws.

 BCBSAZ will give you 60 days' advance written notice of major changes to this plan.
 Changes include retroactive changes that are permitted under federal or state laws.
 Please review and retain this book, replacement books, plan attachments, SBCs, riders, amendments, and other communications concerning your coverage.